 If you answered “yes” to any of the above questions, you are in good company.
 Many people experience ingrown toenails, nail fungus, or other pain and unsightly skin problems on their feet, and most of them have something in common: they have tried everything they can find in the drugstore aisles to address their ailment, with no luck.

 At Next Step Foot & Ankle Clinic, we take nail and skin care seriously.
 No, it may not be the day at the spa that it sounds like, but we think it is better.
 We focus on treating the painful or embarrassing nail and skin problems that so many of us face.
 We want you to be able to take off your shoes without embarrassment, or put on your shoes without pain.
+If you simply need your nails trimmed, this is not the place for you.
 Keep reading to learn about just some of what we offer in our nail and skin care practice.

 Common Toenail and Skin Complaints

 One of the most common problems people face with their feet is ingrown toenails.
 Ranging from annoying to incredibly painful, ingrown toenails typically occur on the big toe.
 Ingrown nails occur when edges of the nail plate dig into the skin surrounding the nail, causing swelling, irritation, and even infection.
 Read more about symptoms, complications and treatment of ingrown toenails.

 Another common problem, toenail fungus typically does not hurt, but is more of a source of embarrassment.
 Many people are afraid to remove their shoes or socks for fear of exposing their thick, discolored nails.